The Selling Process

-If you have made the decision to sell your home or are considering selling, the first thing you need to do is select a Realtor.
+If you have made the decision to sell your home or are considering selling, the first you need to do is select a Realtor.
 By choosing your Realtor early on, you will have simplified the selling process greatly and alleviated a tremendous amount of stress.
 Most all agents are capable of marketing your home, but how they go about it will dictate whether you get the best price possible for your property or, perhaps, whether you sell at all.
 You want an individual that truly has your best interests in mind and one that you believe is committed to providing you quality services in order to market your home effectively to obtain the best price possible.

 After you have selected your Realtor, you can then focus on preparing your home for sale.
 We at KBay Properties provide our clients many value services to assist them in getting their home ready to sell.

 Our premarketing program will assure you have a smoother transaction once in escrow, and also prevent unnecessary credits being requested, which will provide a larger net profit to you.

 Once your home is ready to market and has been entered into the MLS, your agent will then schedule a broker’s open, which is an invitation to agents to come and preview your home for clients they may have and for agents in general to see new listings on the market.
 Depending upon the situation, you may or may not allow open houses.
 Preferably, there will be several open houses as a means to promote your property within the area.

 Your Realtor will receive calls from agents who have clients requesting an appointment to view your property.
 It is critical that the home is clean and looking as best it can.
 It’s important to note, how we live is not how we sell.
 KBay properties can sell your home Despite the inconvenience in making sure your home is presentable day after day, it is a major contributing factor when a buyer is viewing your home.
 First impressions do matter, and you have only one chance to make this impression.